Handbook Menu

 Grades and Law Review

-Approximately 10% of the first-year class is selected for The Law Review based on grades and their performance in the writing competition.
-Students must have 39 credits of graded coursework to be eligible to “grade on,” which means students typically cannot take an elective with a long paper requirement in the spring of their first year if they hope to grade on to The Law Review (because their papers will not be completed and graded in time for the competition process).
-Additional students also are selected for The Law Review based on the writing competition alone.
+Approximately 10% of the first-year class is selected for the Law Review based on grades and their performance in the writing competition.
+Students must have 39 credits of graded coursework to be eligible to “grade on,” which means students typically cannot take an elective with a long paper requirement in the spring of their first year if they hope to grade on to the Law Review (because their papers will not be completed and graded in time for the competition process).
+Additional students also are selected for the Law Review based on the writing competition alone.
 Students who ultimately “grade on” must also participate in the writing competition, and their submissions must fall within the top 50% of graded submissions.
 These proportions are subject to change by the Law Review but are announced in advance of the writing competition.

 Writing Competition